-Here are eleven others beautiful wreaths that I found on instagram that are seducing me into getting a little crafty.
+Here are 12 beautiful wreaths that I found by a variety of creators on instagram that are seducing me into getting a little crafty.

 Holiday Wreath Inspiration From the Garden